fizwidget/wiki-path/README.md

-# The Wikipedia Game (in Elm!)
+# WikiLinks

-WikiLinks is a 100% frontend Elm implementation of the [Wikipedia game](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game).
-It'll find a path between any two Wikipedia articles.
+WikiLinks is a frontend [Elm](http://elm-lang.org/) implementation of the [Wikipedia game](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game).
+It'll try to find a path between any two Wikipedia articles.

 [Have a play with it here!](https://fizwidget.github.io/wikipedia-game/index.html)